Skaruts/Lua-Enum/README.md

 local Enum = require "enum"

--- construct enum from a multiline string local days = Enum([[ 0+1    -- optional format (see below) -- these are the default values
+-- construct enum from a multiline string (can contain single line comments) local days = Enum([[ 0+1    -- optional format (see below) -- these are the default values
     SUNDAY
     MONDAY